Public goods

 Slide length

 There are 15 slides.
-I had to count since there are no page numbers.
+I had to count since there were no page numbers.

-It would be a lot shorter if they made 4 slides one and removed the lame ass end slide. i.e. 10.
+It would be a lot shorter if they made 4 slides and removed the lame-ass end slide. i.e. 10.

 Headers